Description

 In order to successfully earn a digital badge, learners must:

-- Identify the roles and responsibilities of contract administration team members.
+- Explain the responsibilities of Contract Administration Team members.

 Intended Audience